Which 10 feedback comments are most common?

 Comment 7: “This paragraph lacks focus.”

 As a new student, it’s easy to write essays as you would a story, telling the reader lots of information without showing them much of value.
-Instead, it’s better that an academic paragraph focuses on one main idea in its topic sentence and explores that idea in detail, using evidence, examples and explanation.
+Instead, it’s better that an academic paragraph focuses on one main idea in its topic sentences and explores that idea in detail, using evidence, examples and explanation.
 Provide too many ideas in one paragraph and your argument will lack focus, looking more like a list of factors than an in-depth academic investigation.

 Comment 8: “You’ve provided too much detail here.”